 According to a survey carried out by Reptiles Cove, there are 9.4 million reptile pets across the United States, with each pet household housing a reptile or two.
 They are the No. 1 "specialty" pet.

 Rabbits are an enormously popular specialty pet among animal lovers.
 It comes just after fish and birds and could be more popular if they were not so difficult to care for.

 However, like hamsters, gerbils, and other furriers, they are incredibly cute, lovely to pet, and are moderately active as far as pets go.
 According to the AVMA, they are the second most popular specialty pet.

-As unlikely as it might seem, poultry- chicken, turkey, ducks, and geese- are popular pet choices in a lot of households in the US.
-They are a more pragmatic choice for some pet owners, seeing as some of them lay eggs, and those could be sold.
+As unlikely as it might seem, poultry—chicken, turkey, ducks, and geese—are popular pet choices in a lot of households in the US.
+They are a more pragmatic choice for some pet owners, seeing as some of them lay eggs, which could be sold.
 AVMA estimates that they are more popular than smaller mammals and other popular pet choices.

 Hamsters are right on track with other popular household pets, next after poultry.
 They’re beloved because they are easy to care for, small in size, and they rarely get sick.
 They are very resilient, and your hamster is more likely to die from old age than suffer random death via a viral infection or disease.
 Statistics from the AVMA show that 887 out of 1000 households in America own hamsters.

 9. Guinea pigs

 Guinea pigs are just as cute but a bit less popular than hamsters.
 Most young pet owners often struggle to choose between the two pets because of how similar they can sometimes be.
 They are small, easy to care for, very active, and fairly long-lived.

 Ferrets are a natural choice for most exotic animal lovers.
 They are spritely, fun, and cute.
 In addition to that, most pet stores keep and carry food for them, so sustaining a few ferrets long-term should not be an issue.